merely-useful/py-rse/index.md

 ## Using this Book  {#intro-using}

-This book was written to be used as the material for a (potentially) semester long course at the university level, although it can also be used for independent self-study.
+This book was written to be used as the material for a (potentially) semester-long course at the university level, although it can also be used for independent self-study.
 Participatory live-coding is the anticipated style for teaching the material, rather than lectures simply talking about the code presented [@Brow2018; @Wils2018].